International court charges Kenyan with bribing witnesses

 "SABOTAGE NETWORK"

-"The evidence collected so far indicates that there is a network of people who are trying to sabotage the case against Mr. Ruto et al by interfering with prosecution witnesses," ICC prosecutor Fatou Bensouda said in a statement, adding that Barasa faced a fine, five years in prison or both if found guilty.
+"The evidence collected so far indicates that there is a network of people who are trying to sabotage the case against Mr. Ruto et al by interfering with prosecution witnesses," ICC prosecutor Fatou Bensouda said in a statement.

-"There could be other people that we will issue warrants against," she told a news conference, adding that this would depend on the continuing investigations.

-An attempt to have Barasa arrested in a third country had failed, she said, without naming the country, adding that it was now up to Kenyan authorities to detain him.

-"Sending this warrant to Kenya now is an opportunity for the Kenyan government to demonstrate their cooperation," she said.
+Barasa faced up to five years in prison, or a fine, or both if found guilty, she said.

+"We expect Kenyan authorities to arrest Walter Barasa and hand him over to the court."

-Nick Kaufman, Barasa's lawyer at the ICC, said he was surprised the arrest warrant had been made public before Ruto's lawyers had cross-examined witnesses, because it risked creating the impression it was aimed at influencing the trial.
+Nick Kaufman, Barasa's lawyer at the ICC, said it was a surprise the arrest warrant had been unsealed before Ruto's lawyers cross-examined witnesses because it risked creating the impression it was aimed at influencing the trial's progress.

+A court spokesman said Kenyan authorities had been informed about the warrant.
+The Daily Nation newspaper reported that the warrant had been issued between September 17 and 18.

 "I have not gotten in touch with any witnesses or anybody having any intention of asking them or bribing them to pull out of the case," the 38-year-old said.

-Barasa said an ICC investigator had visited him last month and warned him against working with Ruto, something he denied doing.
+Barasa said an ICC investigator had visited him last month and warned him against working with Ruto.
+Barasa denied that he was working with Ruto.

-Ruto's trial resumed on Wednesday, after an adjournment to allow the deputy president to help handle the attack on a Nairobi shopping mall on September 21.
+Ruto's trial resumed on Wednesday, after an adjournment to allow the deputy president to handle issues related to a militant attack on a Nairobi mall on September 21.

+One Kenyan police spokesperson had no comment on the case.
+Other Kenyan police and officials could not be reached.

+The court said Judge Cuno Tarfusser considered the prosecutor's evidence "established reasonable grounds to believe that Walter Barasa is criminally responsible as direct perpetrator for the crime of corruptly influencing or, alternatively, attempting to corruptly influence witnesses by offering to pay them to withdraw as ICC prosecution witnesses."